rapmd73/Companion/README.md

 [sponsoring](https://github.com/sponsors/rapmd73) it to support its ongoing development and enhancement.
 Please also join the [support server](https://discord.gg/8jFFQMgV8Z).

+I now have the starts of a [wiki](https://github.com/rapmd73/Companion/wiki).
+Please check it out and provide feedback.

 ##### Disclaimer

 This software is provided AS-IS, without warranty of any kind, express or implied.
 While every effort is